AC1706-67/bioreceipt.ai/BIOPULSE_PRD.md

-# BioPulse.AI - Product Requirements Document
+# BioReceipt.AI - Product Requirements Document

 ## 1. Product Overview

-**BioPulse.AI** is an AI-powered biohacking platform that transforms personal health optimization through intelligent substance intake logging and analysis.
+**BioReceipt.AI** is an AI-powered biohacking platform that transforms personal health optimization through intelligent substance intake logging and analysis.
 Users can log anything they consume - alcohol, drugs, food, supplements, steroids, prescriptions, and more - to receive real-time impact insights, safety alerts, and personalized recovery recommendations.

 ### Core Value Proposition
 - **Comprehensive Logging**: Track any substance with quantity, unit, and timing precision